-I have been working in the area of Wills and Probate for longer than I can remember but still I come across a lot of clients who haven’t made Wills for a number of reasons.
+It is still common to come across a lot of clients who haven’t made Wills for a number of reasons.

 A reminder of a person’s mortality is a common theme why people put off making their Wills on the grounds that they “don’t want to tempt fate”.
 This thought process means that they will only think about making a Will if they have received a life shock such as a heart attack or someone close to them has passed away.
-I strongly believe that a Will is one of the most important documents you will prepare during your lifetime and therefore, it is one to be undertaken as soon as possible and furthermore, kept under constant review through your lifetime.
+A Will is one of the most important documents you will prepare during your lifetime and therefore, it is one to be undertaken as soon as possible and furthermore, kept under constant review through your lifetime.

 What prompts you to make a will

 There are certain life events that should act as a spur for making a Will.
 The first of these is, of course, the purchase of a property where there needs to be consideration of the continued occupation of a co-owner or even how a mortgage would be repaid on death – all of which are part of the Will and estate planning process.